Japan looks to kickstart 'fintech' revolution

 Investment in fintech start-ups by global banks and tech giants including Barclays, Google and Facebook is far more common in Israel than in Japan, he said.

 "It's completely different over there," Horiguchi told Reuters.
-"Every month there are open innovation contests and (start-up) accelerator program."
+"Every month there are open innovation contests and (start-up) accelerator programmes."

 Sales at Japan's fintech start-ups could jump to over half a billion dollars by 2020 as the use of technology such as blockchain increases, Yano Research Institute said in a report.